 “He was about 4 months when I found him.
 We thought he was WAY older because he was big but started losing his baby teeth about a month later!”

 He is an absolute love-bug and followed Nicolle around her house constantly.
-At night, he was sure to be flopped right across the bed with Nicolle and her husband.
+At night, he was sure to be flopped right across the bed with Nicolle.

 Once healed, it was time to finish his journey, travelling south of Tampa to Sarasota to meet his forever purrents!
 His new name was to be Shadow.